A Beginners Guide To Understanding Nootropics - How To Use Nootropics For Best Brain Boosting Results

 There are a variety of nootropics widely available that can be taken on a regular basis for increased cognitive performance.

 A vast majority of people are significantly deficient in choline, which is a nutrient normally found in eggs, meat, seafood, and dairy products.
 It is an integral part of a neurotransmitter called acetylcholine (ACh), which is essential for memory encoding and retrieval, cognition, and mood regulation.

 - Low memory capacity

 - Overall sense of being in a fog

 If you want to increase the amount of choline in your brain, you may want consider supplementing with Alpha-GPC, choline citrate, or choline bitartrate.

 Generally speaking, when it comes to choline, the more inexpensive supplements don’t function as well on their own and need to combined with racetams to achieve noticeable effects.
-However, Alpha-GPC or Citicoline can create a noticeable difference even when taken without anything else.
+However, Alpha GPC or Citicoline can create a noticeable difference even when taken without anything else.
 Our overall favorite is definitely Alpha-GPC, as it easily crosses the blood-brain barrier, and stacks really well with uridine.
 This stack is frequently referred to as the Mr Happy Stack.

 The racetam family of nootropics contains a variety of different compounds, with piracetam being the most studied and aniracetam and phenylpiracetam being some of the most effective.

 Many people say that racetams provide the effects of amphetamines without the wicked crash afterwards.